 field office (FO) involvement.
 The DDS responsibilities include:

 Reviewing the evidence in the folder to assure that a MINE or MINE-equivalent impairment

 exists and is properly documented.

-Contacting the beneficiary or recipient to alert him or her that a notice will be
+Contacting the beneficiary or recipient to alert them that a notice will be mailed

-mailed regarding a periodic review and answering any questions the beneficiary or
+regarding a periodic review and answering any questions the beneficiary or recipient

 Sending a formal notice of periodic review as required by law.
 For more information

 on this notice, see DI 28040.105.

 Re-contacting the beneficiary or recipient to update the folder with focused information